 When it comes to PPC advertising, you generally get what you pay for.
 If you bid too low on your keywords, your ads are less likely to be seen by potential voters.

-If your ads are seen but don’t generate clicks, that’s a waste of money.
-You want to ensure you’re bidding high enough that your ads are being seen by potential voters but not so high that you’re blowing your budget on PPC alone.
+If your ads are seen but don’t generate clicks, that wastes money.
+You want to ensure you’re bidding high enough that potential voters are seeing your ads but not so high that you’re blowing your budget on PPC alone.